GraczykNatala/trainingassistant/README.md

 * [Technologies](#technologies)

 ## General info
-This project is my own vision of fitness web service with exercises database, calorie calculator.
+This project is my own vision of fitness web service with exercises database.
+Inspired by muscle wiki
-TrainingAssistant will give you also ability to create your own workout plan.

 Functionalities:
 * login, logout pages